 3. The potentially big win is for a company called Immunocore, who have developed something called ImmTAC and drug companies are flocking to do joint ventures, such is the promise (Click here).
 Merck have already developed pembrolizumab and Bristol-Myers Opdivo.

 Stimulating the immune system

-I have long argued that one of the biggest failings of the Medical Profession at the time of cancer diagnosis is ignoring the patient´s immune systems.
+I have long argued that one of the biggest failings of the Medical Profession at the time of cancer diagnosis is ignoring the patient´s immune system.
 People with weakened immune systems have a higher risk of developing cancer.
 Newly diagnosed patients always have poor immune systems; and the current offerings of surgery, radiotherapy and chemotherapy just make matters a whole lot worse.
 Such treatments can wipe out your white immune cells and also cause severe damage to your microbiome - the intestinal flora, now clearly established in over 80 clinical trials and 5000 research studies to be essential as the prime directors of a healthy immune system.
-These friendly bacteria also play a crucial role in releasing cancer-fighting compounds from your food.
+These friendly bacteria also play a crucial role in making cancer-fighting compounds.
 Taking multi-strain probiotics is a limited option, but why kill the good guys off in the first place?
 They were well and truly on your side!

 Of course, Doctors regularly monitor your white cell count whilst you are having chemotherapy, but often little attempt is made to differentiate between the many different types of white cell.